 Food hygiene training

 In addition, any member of staff who supervises food handlers (for example, managers and kitchen supervisors) will need to take a Level 3 food hygiene course.
 Level 3 food hygiene courses are best taken in a face-to-face environment due to the nature of the learning involved.
-If you think you might need a Level 3 food hygiene certificate in your pub or bar, please click here now to learn more about the face-to-face food hygiene training we provide.

 How can food hygiene training benefit my pub business?

 It’s a simple truth that your reputation matters if you’re trying to run a successful pub in the United Kingdom.
-Customers will want the reassurance that they’re drinking and eating in an environment that takes care of food hygiene so that there is a very minimal risk of food poisoning or any other unwelcome public health incidents.
+Customers will want the reassurance that they’re drinking and eating in an environment that takes care of food hygiene so that there is minimal risk of food poisoning or any other unwelcome public health incidents.

-It is safe to assume that if you have a kitchen on premises and you serve food to your customers, then every member of staff who handles food in your pub will need to take a food hygiene course.
+It is safe to assume that if you have a kitchen on-premises and you serve food to your customers, then every member of staff who handles food in your pub will need to take a food hygiene course.
 In some cases, such as if your pub only sells pre-packaged food such as crisps and nuts, you might not have a legal requirement to take food hygiene training.

 However, here at the Food Hygiene Company, we know the benefits that food hygiene training can bring to your business, and with our Level 1 food hygiene courses starting from as little as £9.95 plus VAT per course, why wouldn’t you want to certify your knowledge today?

 As a general introduction to food hygiene training suitable for everyone in your pub who works around food but does not handle or prepare raw (unpackaged) food, our online Level 1 Food Hygiene course is the best choice.
 This course is available online, today.

 Every member of staff who handles or prepares raw (unpackaged) food in your pub will need to take our online Level 2 Food Hygiene – Catering course.
 Similarly to Level 1, this course is available right now, with no need to book an appointment.

 If you’d like to speak to a member of our friendly customer support team about food hygiene training for your pub or bar, please get in touch by calling our office on 01327 552136, email us at email@example.com, or use the live chat feature available on this website.

-The Food Hygiene Company offices are open from 9am to 5.30pm, Monday to Friday.
+The Food Hygiene Company offices are open from 9am to 5pm, Monday to Friday.